RubenH11/Pandas-to-HPC-replication-package/README.md

 ## Data Analysis Steps

+## Note for R studio

+Due to naming of 'DataFrame size' with space inbetween there might be need for small fix before running in some systems DataFrame.size is the way to refer to the value / variable in some it has to be within `` and with space -> `DataFrame size`

 ### Measures of Central Tendency and Variability

 - The analysis computes the **mean** and **median** for energy usage in the TPCH dataset, comparing Pandas and Polars across different dataframe sizes (Small and Big).